 Protect Your Housekeeping Gloves During Storage

 Protect your gloves from heat and sunlight when they are being stored.
 The window sill where full sunlight streams in is not the right place, nor is a hot storage room.
 No one wants their household gloves to turn into a melted mess.
 Gloves should also be protected from being punctured, so don't store them with any knives, shears, or other pointy objects.
 A puncture wound in your gloves can give you a wet surprise the next time you wash dishes.

 Use Separate Pairs of Gloves for the Kitchen and Bathroom and Don't Mix Them

 It is not a good idea to wash your dishes with the gloves you wear when you scrub the toilet.
 Choose a different color for each chore, or use disposable gloves for some chores.
 For example, some people use rubber gloves for washing dishes in the kitchen but use disposable gloves for chores like the bathroom.
 Find what works for you.
 Store each pair conveniently where you will be doing the task.
 If you have multiple bathrooms, you may even want to store a pair in each one.
 Or, store the gloves with the cleaning supplies separate for each task, perhaps in a small carrying case.

 Remember to Use Gloves When Doing Household Chores

-It may seem like an extra step to put on gloves for your chores.
-Take that time for yourself to protect and maintain your hand, nails, and skin.
-You'll save time in the long run over dealing with dry skin and cracked nails.
+It may seem like an extra step to put on gloves for your chores, but take that time for yourself to protect your hands.
 If you dislike bulky gloves, there are many brands with less weight and all the same benefits.
 Research different types to find a pair that can protect you.